 Roger M. Stein is Senior Lecturer in Finance at the MIT Sloan School of Management and also holds the position of Research Affiliate at the MIT Laboratory for Financial Engineering.

 He has been actively engaged in developing, implementing and writing about new approaches to applied risk modeling and financial prediction for almost 25 years.
 He and his teams have developed, implemented, and delivered products and services that have become industry benchmarks in banking and finance.

-In addition to his academic work, Stein has also held a number of senior positions in industry.
-He is currently the chief analytics officer at State Street GX as well as Senior Managing Director of Product Strategy.
-Before this, he wasmanaging director of research and academic relations globally for Moody's Corporation, president of Moody’s research labs.
-Earlier in his career, he was co-head of research at Moody's KMV, and head of the managed funds group at MIS.
+In addition to his academic work, Stein has held a number of senior positions in industry.
+He was the Chief Analytics Officer at State Street GX as well as Senior Managing Director of Product Strategy.
+Before this, he wasmanaging director of research and academic relations globally for Moody’s Corporation and prior to this, president of Moody’s research labs.
+Earlier in his career, he was co-head of research at Moody’s KMV.

-Stein holds a PhD and Master's degree from the Stern School of Business, New York University.
+Stein holds a master’s degree and PhD from the Stern School of Business, New York University.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.